KAIST-Visual-AI-Group/VG-AVS/README.md

 <i>We introduce Visually Grounded Active View Selection (VG-AVS) Framework, enabling embodied agents to actively adjust their viewpoint for better Visual Question Answering using only current visual cues, achieving state-of-the-art performance on synthetic and real-world benchmarks.</i>

-### Code will be released next week.
+### Code will be released by the fourth week of December.
 Please give us a ⭐ and stay tuned if you are interested :)
 </div>